morgankenyon/tinyfs/README.md

 > Taking inspiration from the [tinygo](https://tinygo.org/) project.

+F# for WebAssembly.

-A F# to Wasm Compiler.
+TinyFS is a F# to Wasm Compiler.

 Current status: Basic int32 arithmetic operators work.

-Everything is currently run through unit tests, there's no CLI to auto compiler a file or fsproj.
+Everything is currently run through unit tests, there's no CLI to compile a file or fsproj.

 ## How Is This Working